Vivojay/mariana-music-player/docs/SECURITY.md

 - Electron uses local packaged content, context isolation, renderer sandboxing, disabled Node integration, a restrictive CSP, validated IPC senders, and a narrow typed preload API.
+- Playback JSON is runtime-validated at the Electron main-process boundary.
+  Only the schema-7 allowlist is reconstructed; unknown fields are dropped and malformed, out-of-range, internally inconsistent, private-reference-bearing, duplicate, or older projections are not cached or forwarded.
+The main window and Mini-player defensively revalidate the accepted projection.
 - Managed tools require an exact SHA-256 match before extraction.
 Archive paths are validated, activation is transactional, and release publication fails closed when signing material is unavailable.